Higher Education

 Lost Identity, Lost Students

-When University of Houston was struggling with regional audiences perceiving them as a commuter school rather than a Tier One research hub, they leaned in on branding to flip the script.
+When University of Houston was struggling with audiences perceiving them as a commuter school rather than a top research hub, they leaned in on branding to flip the script.
 By centering its 2022 rebrand on Houston's role as the nation's most diverse city and energy capital, UH saw a 34% increase in out-of-state inquiries within six months, as part of its "We Dare" brand campaign.

 These examples underscore findings from the Brand Loyalty Matrix for Higher Education Institutions: schools with strong mission alignment between branding and operations retain students at 2.3x the rate of generic competitors.
-Yet most institutions still treat marketing as cosmetic rather than strategic—a disconnect that fuels the sector's $17 billion annual attrition problem from transferred students.
+Yet most institutions still treat marketing as cosmetic rather than strategic.

 Lost Identity

-When schools sound interchangeable, their true character—their quirks, values, and culture—gets diluted.
+When schools sound interchangeable, their true character - their quirks, values, and “vibe” - gets diluted.
 Headlines like Our Mission, empty taglines and Campus News articles don't tell a story.

 Weak Loyalty